 OkiOki can process the following file types: bmp, gif, jpeg, pdf, png and tiff.

 Depending of your OkiOki license, 25, 70 or 200 documents per month are included as a standard.
 When you go above that number then there is a cost per document that will be invoiced.
 But there is no physical limit.
 You can manage as many documents in OkiOki as you'd like.

 However, if your accountant offers you OkiOki, there is never a limit on the number of documents.

 Nope, there is no size limit.
 But be aware that large files take more time to upload, so they may affect OkiOki's performance.

-You can download your documents at any time.
-OkiOki allows you to download your document-archive by month, quarter or year.
-And hey, you will receive them in both the PDF and UBL (digital invoice) formats.
+OkiOki allows you to download your document-archive by month, quarter or year and you will receive the documents in both the PDF and UBL (digital invoice) formats.